Locations:

 Does mitral valve prolapse get worse with age?

 Mitral valve prolapse can get worse as you get older.
-That’s why it’s important to keep all your appointments with your healthcare provider.
+That’s why it’s important to keep all of your appointments with your healthcare provider.
 They’ll monitor your valve and discuss treatment options with you if needed.

 Valve disease is more common among people who are over age 65.
-This is partly because of the wear and tear that your heart from daily life.
+This is partly because of the wear and tear on your heart from daily life.
 But heart problems like coronary artery disease or heart attacks can also take a toll on your valves, including your mitral valve.
 This is especially true for people over age 75.

 Talk with your provider to learn more about how aging affects your mitral valve.